Dana-Kiswani/401-reading-note/read-11.md

 # *NumPy Tutorial: Data Analysis with Python*

-* ***What is NumPy?***
+* ***What is NumPy?*** <br>
-- NumPy is a Python library used for working with arrays.
+-NumPy is a Python library used for working with arrays. <br>
-- It also has functions for working in domain of linear algebra, fourier transform, and matrices.
+-It also has functions for working in domain of linear algebra, fourier transform, and matrices. <br>
-- NumPy was created in 2005 by Travis Oliphant.
-It is an open source project and you can use it freely.
+-NumPy was created in 2005 by Travis Oliphant.
+It is an open source project and you can use it freely. <br>
-- NumPy stands for Numerical Python.
+-NumPy stands for Numerical Python.

 * *Import NumPy*
 > Once NumPy is installed, import it in your applications by adding the import keyword: